thomasrichardsopenx/slate/source/index.html.md

 To run automated processes, include a valid username and password in your code or make them available to the code.
 If successful, programmatic logins return oauth_token and oauth_verifier in the body of the response.
 Important: Your client application must be able to persist cookies across an HTTP 302 redirect in a cookie named openx3_access_token, which must be present in all API requests.
 Authenticating a User using OAuth involves the following steps:
-  - Step 1 - Request an unauthorized request token
+  * Step 1 - Request an unauthorized request token
-  - Step 2 - Authorize the User
+  * Step 2 - Authorize the User
-  - Step 3 - Request an access token
+  * Step 3 - Request an access token
-  - Step 4 - Use the access token to access protected resources These steps are the same as Browser-Based Authentication except for a few details, which will be explained in each step.
+  * Step 4 - Use the access token to access protected resources These steps are the same as Browser-Based Authentication except for a few details, which will be explained in each step.
 Only the differences will be explained in this procedure.

-Step 1 - Request an unauthorized request token Difference between programmatic and browser-based authentication:
+1. Request an unauthorized request token

+Difference between programmatic and browser-based authentication:

 Because this is programmatic authentication instead of browser-based, you must set the callbackUrl to oob (out-of-band), which tells the OAuth server that you are not redirecting a User to a URL.
 The OAuth Server returns the request token.

-Step 2 - Authorize the User
+2. Authorize the User
+3.
 Difference between programmatic and browser-based authentication:

 Authorize the request token by sending an HTTP POST request to https://sso.openx.com/login/process with the following parameters:
-Request parameters

 Parameter	Description
 Email	The User's email address
 Password	The User's password